 March 14, at 7 pm

-Exercise your gray matter in a fun and boisterous competition to solve math and logic puzzles.
+Exercise your gray matter in a fun and lively competition to solve math and logic puzzles.
 You can fly solo or with a crew of up to six people; come with crew mates or form a team once you arrive.
 Bring pencils and scratch paper, and for brain power, chomp on food truck offerings.
 Hosted by math guy Wes Carroll and organized by Ask a Scientist.

 At the SoMa StrEat Food Park, 428 11th St., San Francisco.
 Free.